Akul18/assignment-2/README.md

 - **Marker Clustering**: Automatically groups nearby markers
 - **Multiple Map Layers**: Switch between different map styles

+- **ADDED FEATURE**: User can press on the map to place down a marker and see what the latitude and longitude of that spot on the map is.

 ## Installation

 Install required packages: